 Why I Like It: Osmo has become a very popular system of learning games that do grow as a kid gets older.
 So this is not a one time buy and forget about a year later.
 I like it because it is a BROADER learning toy that goes beyond just learning how to code.

 Ages: 8 yrs old to 12 yrs old

 What: This kit won a Family Choice Award for 2021.
 Using a customizable circuit board and a guidebook created by educators it gets kids up and coding fast!!

 Why I Like It: The fact that over 25,000 kids and teachers provided their input in its creation gives it some pretty solid legs to stand on!
 I also like the fact that as you gain knowledge and experience you can move to a free online code editor designed by kids!

-I just received a new Sphero SPRK+ that will go along with my BB-8 the Star Wars Droid.
-It is part of the family of robotic devices from Sphero.com that you can control with a smartphone or tablet app and then also program them.
+The family of robotic devices from Sphero.com allow you to control them with a smartphone or tablet app and then also program them.